The Social Insurance Fund

 3 listopada 2016

-The Social Insurance Fund (Fundusz Ubezpieczeń Społecznych, FUS) is the Polish state special purpose fund.
-It was established on 1 January 1999 by virtue of the Act on the social insurance system.
+The Social Insurance Fund (Fundusz Ubezpieczeń Społecznych, FUS) is a special purpose state fund.
+It was established on 1 January 1999 by virtue of the Act of 13 October 1998 on the social insurance system.
 The Fund is administered by the Social Insurance Institution.

 Incomes of the Social Insurance Fund come inter alia from:

-- social insurance contributions except these transffered to Open Pension Funds,
+- social insurance contributions except for these transferred to Open Pension Funds,

 - interest on the FUS bank account,